 They also get on Johnny's case for defeating Legendary Pokémon instead of capturing them, as well as a Shiny Tentacool Johnny encounters outside of Cerulean Cave. note However, he actually hacked the Tentacool to be Shiny and then killed it just to get a reaction out of Ted.

 Invoked in part 4 of Wario World, where Ted claims that Banjo-Tooie is the origin of the Hailfire Peaks trope, while the other commentators say that it's only the Trope Namer.
 Turns out Ted was right, though, and he proceeds to state "A winner is me" in victory.
-Although, as he later pointed out in the latest TV Tropes reading, Ted was actually WRONG.
+Although, as he later pointed out in one of the TV Tropes readings, Ted was actually WRONG.

 Played with in Paper Mario when the guys bet on when Lewis' Skype will drop again, Ted wins as soon as Johnny loses and states "A [=Win RAR=} is me!".